-- Engaged government agencies. - OBC coordinated with the State Library, which provided an existing list of public library outlets and conducted outreach to libraries to understand their current broadband availability. - OBC coordinated with the Department of Education, which released a data request to all public schools in the state, asking for current broadband connectivity data.
+- Engaged government agencies. - OBC coordinated with the State Library, which provided an existing list of public library outlets and conducted outreach to libraries to understand their current broadband availability. - OBC coordinated with the Department of Education, which released a data request to all public schools in the state, asking for current broadband connectivity data. - Engaged relevant umbrella organizations and nonprofits.

-- OBC coordinated with and received feedback from executive branch representatives across multiple areas. - •Engaged relevant umbrella organizations and nonprofits.
 OBC identified lists of CAIs from public data sets made available by umbrella organizations (i.e., using the data from the New Jersey Hospital Association and the New Jersey Care Planning Council), and engaged nonprofit organizations that work with community anchor institutions through OBC's Digital Equity Working Group and Workforce Development Working Group.

-During the public comment period, OBC made requests during online and in-person meetings and outreach activities to community organizations and local governments encouraging stakeholders to provide additional CAI data.

-- Estimated broadband availability. - o For libraries, OBC used the data provided by the State Library and supplemented it using the methodology below where library-provided data was unavailable. - O For schools, OBC used the data provided by the DOE. - o For institutions of higher education, OBC used the data provided by NJEdge. - O For large hospitals, OBC assumed that the hospital was already subscribing to 1 Gbps symmetrical service.
-However, if 1 Gbps service is not available, hospitals should provide this evidence during the challenge process. - o For public health institutions, public housing authorities, and senior centers, OBC reviewed existing broadband connectivity for the nearest Broadband Serviceable Location (BSL) within 250 feet of each CAI as provided by the latest FCC DATA Maps as of June 15, 2023, and last updated on November 28, 2023.
+During the public comment period, OBC made requests during online and in-person meetings and outreach activities to community organizations and local governments encouraging stakeholders to provide additional CAI data. - Estimated broadband availability. - For libraries, OBC used the data provided by the State Library and supplemented it using the methodology below where library-provided data was unavailable. - o For schools, OBC used the data provided by the DOE. - For institutions of higher education, OBC used the data provided by NJEdge. - For large hospitals, OBC assumed that the hospital was already subscribing to 1 Gbps symmetrical service.
+However, if 1 Gbps service is not available, hospitals should provide this evidence during the challenge process. - For public health institutions, public housing authorities, and senior centers.
+OBC reviewed existing broadband connectivity for the nearest Broadband Serviceable Location (BSL) within 250 feet of each CAI as provided by the latest FCC DATA Maps as of June 15, 2023, and last updated on November 28, 2023.
 The state estimated broadband availability for each CAI to be at the same level as this nearest BSL.

-Using the information it gathered from public datasets and state government leaders, OBC then compiled the list of those CAIs estimated to not have adequate broadband services (i.e., 1 Gbps symmetrical service), attached in question 1.3.2.
+Using the information it gathered from public datasets and state government leaders, OBC then compiled the list of those CAIs estimated to not have adequate broadband service (i.e., 1 Gbps symmetrical service), attached in question 1.3.2.
+As required, OBC is including a list of CAIs that, to the best of its knowledge, are without access to 1 Gbps symmetrical service.
+(See attachment "cai.csv" under section 1.3.2.)

-1.3.5 Submit the CSV file (named cai.csv) that lists eligible community anchor institutions that require qualifying broadband service and do not currently have access to such service, to the best of the Eligible Entity's knowledge.
+\$1.3.2 Submit the CSV file (named cai.csv) that lists eligible community anchor institutions that require qualifying broadband service and do not currently have access to such service, to the best of the Eligible Entity's knowledge.